 Grout should be placed as quickly as possible after it has been properly mixed and discharged.
-The method of placement will depend on the type and size of the object to be grouted and environmental temperatures.
+The placement will depend on the type and size of the object to be grouted and environmental temperatures.
+Mechanical installation is however necessary at all times.

-Pump equipment and hoses must be selected allowing rapid placement of the Masterflow 9200 grout.
+Pump equipment and hoses have to be selected allowing rapid placement of the Masterflow 9300 grout.
 Larger hose diameters and/or shorter hose lengths may be chosen in order to ease the installation of the material.